Connecting With Our Community

 We love sharing our research with the community, and open days are a fantastic way to connect with our community and allow people to see some of the world-leading science happening in their own backyard.

-The next Cawthron Open Day will be held in October 2023.
-Watch our Facebook page or sign up to the Friends of Cawthron newsletter for updates.
+Watch our Facebook page or sign up to the Friends of Cawthron newsletter to hear about these opportunities when they arise.

 Summer Scholarships